symfony/symfony/src/Symfony/Component/Templating/README.md

 Templating Component
 ====================

-Templating provides all the tools needed to build any kind of template system.
+The Templating component provides all the tools needed to build any kind of template system.

 It provides an infrastructure to load template files and optionally monitor them for changes.
 It also provides a concrete template engine implementation using PHP with additional tools for escaping and separating templates into blocks and layouts.

 Resources
 ---------